VIEW THE GALLERIES

 How many hours of coverage do you offer for weddings?

 The amount of coverage you need for your day is dependent on a variety of factors, including how many locations we'll be shooting at, bridal party size, length of the ceremony, etc. However, most clients need 8 hours of coverage to fully tell the story of their wedding day.
 All my packages are designed to provide a minimum of eight hours of coverage.
-The average client invests between $3000 and $5000 on their wedding photography experience.
 If you are having an elopement, or intimate wedding at one location, please contact me for a custom quote.

 How does having a videographer be part of our day affect the photography timeline?